 The Cloud Native Trail Map is CNCF’s recommended path through the cloud-native landscape.
 This doesn’t define a specific path with which we can approach digital transformation rather there are many possible paths you can follow to align with this concept based on your business scenario.
 This is just a trail to simplify the journey to cloud-native.

-Let's start discussing the steps defined in this trail map.
+Let's start discussing the steps defined in the trail map.

 You can’t do cloud-native without containerizing your application.
 It doesn’t matter what size the application is any type of application will do.
 A container is a standard unit of software that packages up the code and all its dependencies so the application runs quickly and reliably from one computing environment to another.
 Docker is the most preferred platform for containerization.
 A Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application.